gnolang/gno/docs/concepts/namespaces.md

 Namespaces provide users with the exclusive capability to publish contracts under their designated namespaces, similar to GitHub's user and organization model.

-__NOTE__: This feature isn't enabled by default on the chain and is currently only enabled on gno.land.
+:::warn This feature isn't enabled by default on the chain and is currently only on test4.gno.land.

 # Package Path